-We all admire technology advancements that make our life easier.
+We all admire technological advancements that make our life easier.
 After all, this is what drives progress.
 However, when these technology advancements hurt our business, we tend to hate and condemn them, as is the case with website builders and ready-made templates.

 However, these aspects of website builders and ready-made templates have raised quite a lot of negativism in the Web community.
-Yes, you can see some not so good-looking sites created by a website builder or by using a ready-made template, but unfortunately you can see many more of these created by designers who deem themselves professional.
+Yes, you can see some not-so-good-looking sites created by a website builder or by using a ready-made template, but unfortunately, you can see many more of these created by designers who deem themselves professional.

-Actually, these concerns over the quality of sites cover a bigger concern – that website builders and ready-made templates compete with designers and as a result many designers have to either lower prices, or lose clients.
+Actually, these concerns over the quality of sites cover a bigger concern – that website builders and ready-made templates compete with designers and as a result, many designers have to either lower prices or lose clients.
 In some cases, even if you lower your prices, you can’t beat a free service, so you just see how you are losing another client.

 You can hear quite a lot of concerns that website builders and ready-made templates are killing the business of designers but are these concerns grounded?
 Can website builders and ready-made templates really be a problem for a designer, not to mention kill his or her business?

-And this problem is called positioning – you are not properly positioned on the market.
+This problem is called positioning – you are not properly positioned on the market.
 You are in the same segment as them and this is why you are competing with website builders and ready-made templates.
 They are cheap and quick and so are you.
 Is this where you want to be?

 Yes, website builders and ready-made templates do eat market share but they are in the lowest price segment.
 In a sense, you have $5 T-shirts vs $500 suits.
-Both of them have their place in life and manufacturers of $500 suits aren’t angry that $5 T-shirts are eating their market.
+Both of them have their place in life, and manufacturers of $500 suits aren’t angry that $5 T-shirts are eating their market.

 Image Source: Very Angry Woman via Shutterstock

-If you need a $5 T-shirt you won’t buy a $500 suit even if you can afford it, so you are not a client in the expensive segment.
+If you need a $5 T-shirt, you won’t buy a $500 suit even if you can afford it, so you are not a client in the expensive segment.
 The same applies to website builders and ready-made templates on one hand and your professional services on the other.

 The opposite scenario – when you have a professionally-made site for $500 but the client won’t pay more than $5 because this is what he or she sees as a fair price based on his or her experience with website builders/ready-made templates might be more problematic.
 In this case, you either try to explain to the client why this suit/site can’t cost as low as a T-shirt, or simply turn the client the down.